Increasing Club Membership

 Building and maintaining your club’s membership is important and challenging.
 Having a healthy club membership of at least 20 ensures more ideas, participation, input and better learning for all.

-This page, adapted from the Success 101 brochure, outlines some ideas to help attract and retain members and achieve success.
+The remaining items on this page, adapted from the Success 101 brochure, outline some ideas to help attract and retain members and achieve success.